Millardiang/weewx-divumwx/README.md

 * Go to (https://millardiang.github.io/services-generator/) to complete the pre-install web services settings which which generates 'services.json' in your default Download folder.
 The new Settings Generator is required as the format has changed, and any previous settings files you’ve created are no longer usable.

-* Download the beta archive from: - (https://github.com/Millardiang/weewx-divumwx/archive/refs/heads/divumwxLite.zip)
+* Download the archive from: -
+       (https://github.com/Millardiang/weewx-divumwx/archive/refs/heads/divumwxLite.zip)

 and transfer it to your weewx server along with the services.json file that you created